sarat9/awesome-tech-repos/README.md

 # awesome-tech-repos
 A collection of awesome frameworks, libraries, resources and shiny things of all programming languages.

-Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
+> Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.

+## Collection of Collection
+A collection of awesome collections of all technologies
+* [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics